03 — The Grey Screen

 Difference: +2,040 bytes

-IWRAM on the GBA is exactly 32,768 bytes (32KB).
-That’s it.
-That’s the entire fast RAM.
-IWRAM holds the stack, BSS, and some performance-critical code.
+IWRAM on the GBA is exactly 32,768 bytes — 32KB.
+That is the entire fast RAM.
+It holds the stack, BSS, and some performance-critical code.

-With 32,628 bytes of BSS, the stack had only 140 bytes left.
-A single function call with a few local variables would overflow.
+With 32,628 bytes of BSS, the stack had 140 bytes remaining.
+One function call with a few local variables and it overflowed.

 Step 5: The Culprit